CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/06-procedures.md

 <br/><br/>
 >## `Exercise2`
 > Create a stored procedure which returns the amount for Xth entry of payment table.
-X is IN parameter for the procedure.
+X is IN, amount is OUT parameter for the procedure.
 Display the returned amount.
 {: .challenge}

 <br/><br/>